bcrowell/bcrowell.github.io/metric/index.md

 Something strange happens now when we compute the interval of a spacelike vector.
 First off, it's not even obvious that what we've said so far about the inner product even suffices to define a system of spatial measurement.
 We might naively think that we could just draw the vector on paper, then draw another one with a ruler that has the same length but is in a timelike direction, and take the inner product on that.
-But as we saw with examples like the aerial photograph and the "gas stations" idea, that doesn't necessarily work.
+But as we saw with examples like the aerial photograph and the "gas stations" idea, using ruler distances doesn't necessarily work.

 In fact, there is no way, based on our rules, that a spacelike vector can have an interval that is some *positive* number.
 The reason for this is that it would then have the same measure as some timelike vectors.
-But when any two vectors have the same metric measure, they are actually equivalent in the sense that they could actually *be* the same vector, just seen in a different frame of reference.
+But when any two vectors have the same metric measure, they are equivalent in the sense that they could actually *be* the same vector, just seen in a different frame of reference.

 For example, this figure shows two photos of a pen on a desktop.